anzusystems/auth-bundle/README-DEV.md

 - see [the official docker-compose docu][docker-compose-overview] for all options

-Command will:
+Script will:

 - setup correct permissions for the user if needed (sync UID and GID in docker container with host user, etc.)
 - run `docker-compose` command

 ## ECS - Coding style fixer

-Command used to run the coding style fixer:
+Script used to run the coding style fixer:

     bin/ecs

 ## PSALM - Static analyses

-Command used to run the static analyses:
+Script used to run the static analyses:

     bin/psalm

 ## Security

-Command used to run the tests inside the docker container:
+Script used to run the security check inside the docker container:

     bin/security

 ## Test

-Command used to run Unit tests inside the docker container:
+Script used to run Unit tests inside the docker container:

     bin/test